Agnar22/Kundestyrt2020-NAV-DIPS/README.md

 The application is now available from the docker default ip on port 3001.

 ## Code style
+The frontend uses the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for React.
 If you want to run linter for the project:
 ```bash
 npm run lint